JordanJonThomas/Adventure/README.md

 - Item descriptions that change based on context
 - Adjectives for item disambiguation (e.g., "red sword" vs "blue sword")
 - Custom print messages for specific item events
+- **Condition system** for dynamic gameplay and puzzles:
+  - Block actions based on inventory, location, or game state
+  - Reveal hidden items or areas when conditions are met
+  - Display conditional messages and room descriptions
+  - Track game state with flags
+  - Compose complex logic with AND/OR/NOT predicates

 ## Building a Map